 In most courses the ancient written sources are studied in translation.
 Classical Studies is accessible, practical, and timely for students in any field and excellent preparation for those planning to study law.
 Students who intend to complete the minor program in Classical Studies should include CLAA04H3 & CLAA06H3 in their first-year course selection.

-For more information and a full list of courses, please click here.
+For more information about the program and a full list of courses, please click here.

 - Katherine Blouin, Associate Professor